 Side strakes ahead of each front door recall some of the most potent Mercedes-Benz models of the past.
 The three-pronged Mercedes-Benz star insignia sits at the front edge of the hood dome and extends into a small triangular lower panel.
 Flanking the insignia are twin air intakes with single-slat grilles that sit next to round bi-xenon headlights.
 An immense air intake is closer to the ground.

 Two occupants sit on individually padded carbon-frame seats.
-Special "Silver Arrow" leather upholstery is available in red, as in the 1950s SLR racecar.
 Chronometer-style instruments are installed.
 Interior convenience features include a navigation system and automatic climate control.

 Under the Hood

 Hand-built by AMG in Affalterbach, Germany, the supercharged and intercooled 5.5-liter V-8 engine sits behind the front wheels in a front mid-engine position.
-The V-8 generates 617 hp and 575 pounds-feet of torque.
-The more powerful 722 Edition gets a supercharged V-8 that turns out 650 hp.
+The V-8 generates 617 horsepower and 575 pounds-feet of torque.

 Dry-sump lubrication includes a remote oil tank that eliminates the conventional oil pan or sump.
 This allows the engine to sit lower and creates a lower center of gravity.
 Dry-sump systems also prevent oil starvation during extremely hard acceleration, cornering and braking.